openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

-"If youâ€™ve ever experienced one of your kids saying â€œMom, how do I solve this math problem?
+"If you’ve ever experienced one of your kids saying “Mom, how do I solve this math problem?
 What should I do?
-Iâ€™m boredâ€, then youâ€™ll appreciate KDE Edutainment to help you teach your kids basic mathematics and other sciences.
+I’m bored”, then you’ll appreciate KDE Edutainment to help you teach your kids basic mathematics and other sciences.

- KDE edutainment software is designed to fill the gap in Linuxâ€™s shortcoming: that there is little software of an educational nature.
+ KDE edutainment software is designed to fill the gap in Linux’s shortcoming: that there is little software of an educational nature.
 It has been gaining recognition and has become a great tool to teach basic science to students on both Linux and Windows platform.
 Read the KDE Windows installation page to understand how to install KDE on Windows. (...)"